 Bed Joint Reinforcement Using Helical Bar

-Cracks in brickwork and masonry can be caused by a number of factors including thermal movement, failed drainage, poor construction, installation of replacement doors and windows and vegetation such as tree roots.
+Cracks in brickwork and masonry can be caused by a number of factors.
+These include thermal movement, failed drainage, poor construction, installation of replacement doors and windows and vegetation such as tree roots.

-Bed Joint Reinforcement, commonly known as crack stitching, is the introduction of helical bar embedded in cementitious grout, designed to repair cracks in walls and restore the structural integrity of failed masonry.
+Bed Joint Reinforcement and crack stitching, involves the introduction of stainless-steel helical bar embedded in purpose made grout.
+This technology is designed to reconnect cracks in walls, restoring the structural integrity of failed masonry.